muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

     ```bash
     python -m playwright
     ```
     *Note for OS:* This was built and tested on macOS and Raspberry Pi 5 64-bit OS.
 For deployment, it's headless on 64-bit OS Lite.
-Use Windows at your own peril.
+Use Windows at your own peril— corporate restrictons, inconsistent dependencies or weird shell behavior will break stuff.

 ## Running the Pipeline (manually)